seanrees/emerald-prom-hass/README.md

 Just: `./main.py --address MACOFYOURDEVICE` should do it.

-Flags:
-* `--homeassistant HOST` if you want to enable HomeAssistant (also edit main.py)

 ### HomeAssistant notes

 This integrates via HomeAssistant's [MQTT Discovery for Sensors](https://www.home-assistant.io/integrations/sensor.mqtt/).
 You'll need the MQTT add-on, and a username and password.

-You need to update main.py to set `HOME_ASSISTANT_USERNAME` and `HOME_ASSISTANT_PASSWORD` to connect to MQTT.
+To use, produce a configuration file and set it via `--config` (default is `config.ini`). `config-sample.ini` should be a fairly self-explanatory example.

 Once connected, the sensor should show up on a like this:
 `homeassistant/sensor/emerald_electricity_advisor_YOURDEVICEID/energy_wh`

 ### Prometheus Notes